fedidat/AdventOfCode2020/README.md

 ### Day 23: GNU Smalltalk

 I was curious about Smalltalk because this was a very influential language, inspiring most object-oriented languages that came after it.
-And indeed the class system influences all mechanics.
-But this opinionated language is now incredibly outdated, lacking any documentation, and beaten to pieces by Java or Typescript.
-So this is little more than a piece of history, maybe useful for legacy support.
-I also tried out Pharo but didn't find it superior to GNU Smalltalk.
+And indeed the class system influences all mechanics and its conceptual simplicity is very remarkable.
+But it's opinionated and feels dated, very lacking in documentation, and beaten to pieces in these regards by by Java or Typescript.
+At this stage, I feel that this is little more than a piece of history, maybe useful for legacy support.
+I also tried out Pharo but found it unintuitive and not superior to GNU Smalltalk in the problematic areas.

+### Day 24: Clojure

+Back from last year, and yet another Lisp after Racket and Common Lisp.
+Its syntax is very powerful but near unreadable if used to its full potential.
+I didn't use a lot of the Java interop or Leiningen, but I still lament the lack of a proper ecosystem for debugging and without directly using the REPL or print-debugging.

 ## Coming up